genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 exit
 ```

-To fix that, we'll need to tell slurm and docker to pass that directory throughusing a new option to slurm called `--container-mounts`.
-It takes a quoted! list of colon-separated source and destination directories.
+To fix our data problem, we'll need to tell slurm and docker to pass that directory throughusing a new option to slurm called `--container-mounts`.
+It takes a quoted list of colon-separated source and destination directories.
 To make things simple, let's just make them the same on both sies.

 Adding it to our command gets us the full command we need: